Last updated: July 1, 2024

 After two hours of combat, British troops casualties totaled 1,054.
 Colonial losses totaled an estimated 450 soldiers by comparison.[8]
 When the smoke cleared, the town of Charlestown laid destroyed.
 Residents were forced to move or start their lives anew.

 News of the battle helped unite the thirteen colonies.
-The Second Continental Congress appointed George Washington as the commander of a new Continental Army.
-This Army ultimately forced British troops to evacuate Boston in March 1776.
+In the aftermath of the battle, General George Washington assumed command of the colonial forces around Boston in July 1775.
+Washington had been appointed by the Continental Congress to lead a new Continental Army in June 1775.[9]
+This army ultimately forced British troops to evacuate Boston in March 1776.

 The Battle of Bunker Hill has inspired generations to consider what it takes to stand up for one's liberties.
 Abolitionists, suffragists, labor activists, and others have referred to the battle and its monument in their own fight for liberty and justice.[10]
 Today, we are asked to question what the battle and its Monument means to us as we strive to actualize the country's founding ideals.